pinkykalita/ProtractorHiveCourseBBD/PartII.md

 #### Feature in Cucumber BDD Framework

-The Feature keyword's aim is to collect relevant scenarios and provide a highlevel description of a software feature.
+The Feature keyword's aim is to collect relevant scenarios and provide a high-level description of a software feature.

 Example
 ```feature